-If you have a pouch belt, it come with all kinds of handy pockets and hooks and gizmos on it. then you can have up to 3 potions/poisons/grenades attached to it.
+If you have a pouch belt, it will come with all kinds of handy pockets and hooks and gizmos on it.
+You can have up to 3 potions/poisons/grenades attached to it.
 However a pouch belt can only be worn and accessible when in Heavy Leather Armor or worse.

 Arrow / Weapon recovery policy: